We are Available 24/7

 Step 4: Install New Closet Bolts

-Step 6: Set the Toilet in Place
+Step 6: How to Set the Toilet on the Wax Ring

 Step 7: Secure the Toilet